ibm-cloud-docs/apiconnect/apic_troubleshoot.md

 ### Resolution
 {: #ts_res_nosubscribe}

-Ensure that you have an Enterprise level account for your {{site.data.keyword.Bluemix_short}} {{site.data.keyword.apiconnect_short}} service, and that there are fewer than 25 instances.
+Ensure that you have an Enterprise level account for your {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.apiconnect_short}} service, and that there are fewer than 25 instances.
 Remove a service, if you have the maximum number of services.

 ## Getting help and support for API Connect

 If you have problems or questions when using {{site.data.keyword.apiconnect_short}}, you can get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.

-When using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.Bluemix_short}} development teams.
+When using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.

-- If you have technical questions about developing or deploying an app with {{site.data.keyword.apiconnect_short}}, post your question on Stack Overflow and tag your question with "ibm-bluemix" and "api connect."
+- If you have technical questions about developing or deploying an app with {{site.data.keyword.apiconnect_short}}, post your question on Stack Overflow and tag your question with "ibm-cloud" and "api connect."

 - For questions about the service and getting stated instructions, use the IBM DeveloperWorks dW Answers forum.
-Include the "bluemix" and "api connect" tags.
+Include the "ibm cloud" and "api connect" tags.
 See Getting help for more details about using the forums.

 For information about opening an IBM support ticket, or about support levels and ticket severities, see Contacting support.